Multi-scale camouflage: Design trade-offs

-When a pattern is called digital, this most often means that it is visibly composed of computer-generated pixels.
+A pattern being called digital most often means that it is visibly composed of computer-generated pixels.
 The term is sometimes also used of computer generated patterns like the non-pixellated MultiCam and the Italian fractal Vegetato pattern.
-Neither pixellation nor digitization contribute to the camouflaging effect.
+Neither pixellation nor digitization contributes to the camouflaging effect.
 The pixellated style, however, simplifies design and eases printing on fabric, compared to traditional patterns.
 While digital patterns are becoming widespread, critics maintain that the pixellated look is a question of fashion rather than function.

-The design process involves trading-off different factors, including colour, contrast and overall disruptive effect.
+The design process involves trading-off different factors, including colour, contrast, and overall disruptive effect.
 A failure to consider all elements of pattern design tends to result in poor results.
-The US Army's Universal Camouflage Pattern (UCP), for example, adopted after limited testing in 2003–4, performed poorly because of low pattern contrast ("isoluminance"—beyond very close range, the design looks like a field of solid light grey, failing to disrupt an object's outlines) and arbitrary colour selection, neither of which could be saved by quantizing (digitizing) the pattern geometry.
-The design was replaced from 2015 with Operational Camouflage Pattern, a non-pixellated pattern.
+The US Army's Universal Camouflage Pattern (UCP), for example, adopted after limited testing in 2003 and 2004, performed poorly because of low pattern contrast (isoluminance—beyond very close range, the design looks like a field of solid light grey, failing to disrupt an object's outlines) and arbitrary colour selection, neither of which could be saved by quantizing (digitizing) the pattern geometry.
+The design was replaced from 2015 with the Operational Camouflage Pattern, a non-pixellated pattern.